 There are several different things that contribute to the weight you put on when you are pregnant.
 These include:

-So what do you do if you're underweight or overweight when you become pregnant?
-Or if you are worried about gaining too much, or too little, weight?
+So what do I do if I’m underweight or overweight when I’m pregnant?

-Don't worry - this is not uncommon.
-Lots of women are concerned about their weight during pregnancy and there are plenty of things you can do to manage this.
-Read making a weight management plan to find out more.
+Lots of women are concerned about their weight during pregnancy, but there are plenty of things you can do to manage this.

 These 7 simple tips will help you have a healthy diet during pregnancy.